-CLICK HERE FOR MORE INFO ON THE J&J VACCINE AND CLINICAL GUIDANCE

-Vaccines for ages 12-17: Currently only the Pfizer vaccine is approved for use in people ages 12-17.
-The Moderna and Johnson & Johnson vaccines are approved in people ages 18 and over.
-In Alameda County, Coliseum, Buchanan, Kaiser, Sutter, Stanford, and Children's Hospital Oakland and increasing numbers of vaccination sites offer the Pfizer vaccine for 12-17 year olds.
+CLICK HERE FOR MORE INFO ON THE J&J VACCINE AND CLINICAL GUIDANCE and Johnson & Johnson vaccines are approved in people ages 18 and over.
+Due to Pfizer vaccine's ultra-cold storage requirements, not all vaccination sites provide the Pfizer vaccine.
+In Alameda County, Coliseum, Buchanan, Kaiser, Sutter, Stanford, and Children's Hospital Oakland vaccination sites offer the Pfizer vaccine for 12-17 year olds.